 Over the last few years, it has become apparent that AI is here to stay.
 Many organizations are now faced with the challenge of deciding if they should invest in AI development.
 With this decision, brings the question, what sort of AI should they implement?
 How should they plan for the changes that AI will bring to their industry and marketplace?
-The presentation will look at three of the most important trends that will shape the direction of AI development along with its anticipated impact upon business and society.
+The presentation looks at three of the most important trends that will shape the direction of AI development along with its anticipated impact upon business and society.

 The first trend is technology itself.
 Machine learning, neural nets and other AI techniques have been around since the 1980’s.
 It is only with the recent advances in computing power that AI was able to be deployed in a cost-effective manner within operational environments.
 There are a number of emerging technologies that are showing faster than expected progress in increasing computational power.
 This advancement reduces costs, increases data storage and has the potential to radically increase the ability to deploy more powerful AI systems within even more environments.
 My presentation will cover some of the more innovative emerging technologies such as: quantum computing, swarm computing and the development of biological computers that uses DNA and proteins for computation and data storage.